 We have our own kitchen within school which is managed by Leeds City Council’s School Meal Service, Catering Leeds.
-They employ a dedicated team, led by Sarah Lively our Cook, who ensure that all children in school get a well-balanced meal at dinner time.
+They employ a dedicated team who ensure that all children in school get a well-balanced meal at dinner time.

 Here’s what Leeds City Council Catering service have to say: